ChalleNGe

 • Ending Youth Violence Network: Jacqueline Lockhart, Chair

-• Nottingham City Homes: Kate Rand, Tenant Involvement
+• Nottingham Housing Service: Kate Rand, Tenant Involvement

 ChalleNGe Steering Group Members